 Aeolus will gather data by the active Doppler Wind Lidar (DWL) method, whereby an active instrument emits laser pulses towards the atmosphere and measures the Doppler shift of the collected return signal, backscattered at different levels in the atmosphere, creating a wind profile showing the relative strength and direction of winds at different altitudes, as well as moisture and dust levels in the atmosphere.

 Aeolus' instrument is Aladin (Atmospheric LAser Doppler INstrument), a direct detection lidar incorporating a fringe-imaging receiver (analysing aerosol and cloud backscatter) and a double-edge receiver (analysing molecular backscatter).
 The mission is named after the mortal in Greek legend appointed by the gods as keeper of the winds.

 Astrium is prime contractor for the mission, and also responsible for the ADM-Aeolus instrument Aladin, and platform electrical architecture and subsystems.
 The contract was signed in 2003 for a launch in 2007.
-Due to massive problems during development of the Aladin Lidar, the launch slipped to late 2017.
+Due to massive problems during development of the Aladin Lidar, the launch slipped to 2018.

 |Type / Application:||Earth Science|